 In 1854, a distillery was built on Isla de Tanduay, a small piece of land bordering the Quiapo & San Miguel districts in Manila.
 It produced several types of liqueurs, but none more famous than its rum.
-For this limited batch of 150 bars, we roasted our Philippine cacao beans and aged them in an oak cask with Tanduay White Philippine Rum.
+For this limited batch, we roasted our Philippine cacao beans and aged them in an oak cask with Tanduay White Philippine Rum.
 After aging for 4 weeks, turning the barrel twice a day, the nibs were dried and stone ground to create a rich, dark chocolate with notes of coconut, custard and hints of oak & spice.

 The new minimal, typography-based design for the wrapper of this bar – printed on off-white, textured paper stock – is inspired by the iconic Philippine barong tagalog.
 The famous long-sleeved, embroidered dress shirt is made of pineapple fiber and combines elements of pre-colonial native Filipino and colonial Spanish clothing styles.
 It is typically reserved for special occasions.